redplanetlabs/specter/README.md

 Specter is a library for querying and updating nested data structures.
 One way to think of it is "get-in" and "assoc-in" on steroids, though Specter works on any data structure, not just maps.
 It is similar to the concept of a "lens" in functional programming, though it has some important extensions.

+Specter is fully extensible.
+At its core, its just a protocol for how to navigate within a data structure.
+By extending this protocol, you can use Specter to navigate any data structure or object you have.

 Specter is a very high performance library.
-For example – the Specter equivalent to get-in runs 30% faster than get-in, and the Specter equivalent to update-in runs 5x faster than update-in.
+For example: the Specter equivalent to get-in runs 30% faster than get-in, and the Specter equivalent to update-in runs 5x faster than update-in.
 In each case the Specter code is equally as convenient.

 # Latest Version